mdolab/prefoil/doc/examples.rst

    :end-before: # rst IMPORTS end

 These are the typical imports for using pyFoil.
-``Airfoil`` and ``readCoordFile`` are always needed to use pyFoil.
+:class:`Airfoil` and :meth:`readCoordFile` are always needed to use pyFoil.
 ``sampling`` gives access some :ref:`sampling functions <sampling_API>` that can be used to create surface meshes.
-``maplotlib`` is imported to enable visualizing airfoils through built in plotting tools, however this is not necessary for scripts that generate surface meshes.
+``matplotlib`` is imported to enable visualizing airfoils through built in plotting tools, however this is not necessary for scripts that generate surface meshes.

 Plotting an Airfoil
 -------------------